vladislavpyatnitskiy/deRivatives/README.md

 - Implementation of binomial tree models for pricing options.

 ### 2. Trading Strategies
-A collection of options trading strategies used for hedging, speculation, and arbitrage:
+A collection of options trading strategies used for hedging, speculation and arbitrage:

 #### Spreads
 ##### Bull